codevin/todoApp/README.md

 ## Writing new App

+Rename this module directory to your app's name.
+You would have to make changes to the following files.
+Easiest way is to search for 'todoApp' and change that string.

-1. Rename the module directory to your
+* package.json - Rename the module to your app's name.
+* theme-extension.json  - Rename theme to your app's name.

-Referencing modules from within the templates
+## Referencing modules from within the templates

 You should do this:
     // this refers to router object.